ReeenderIt/Trial/README.md

 ## Header

-Writed this in VS Code
+Wrote this in VS Code